By Kaye A. Thomas

 A beautiful idea

 Tax-free compounding of earnings inside an IRA is a beautiful idea — and a powerful one.
-The longer you can keep your money invested in a tax-free vehicle, the greater your wealth accumulation.
-What better way to accumulate a large amount of savings than to start during childhood?
+The longer you can keep money invested in a tax-free vehicle, the greater the wealth accumulation.
+What better way to amass a large amount of savings than to start during childhood?
 When tax-free compounding has more than 50 years to run its course, a relatively modest savings plan can produce substantial wealth.

 Money in your child’s IRA belongs to the child.
 There’s no way to restrict the child from withdrawing it and using it in any way he or she chooses, at least after the child reaches the age of majority.
 Bear this in mind before you pour many thousands of dollars into an IRA for your child.